Hedwiges Maduro

-Hedwiges Eduard Martinus Maduro (born 13 February 1985) is a Dutch professional football coach and former player who is the assistant coach of Eerste Divisie club Almere City.
+Hedwiges Eduard Martinus Maduro (born 13 February 1985) is a Dutch professional football coach and former player who is currently without a club after being fired as the head coach of Eredivisie club Almere City.
 Mainly a defensive midfielder during his playing career, he could also operate as a central defender, where he started his career at Ajax at the age of 19.

-He spent several seasons in La Liga, mainly with Valencia where he appeared in 113 competitive games and won the 2008 Spanish Cup.
+He spent several seasons in La Liga, mainly with Valencia, where he appeared in 113 competitive games and won the 2008 Spanish Cup.
 He also competed professionally in Greece and Cyprus.

 A Dutch international in the 2000s, Maduro represented the country at the 2006 World Cup.

 Club career

 Ajax

 Maduro was born in Almere, Flevoland.
-At AFC Ajax he was voted as the Amsterdam club's brightest emerging talent in the 2003–04 season, and made his Eredivisie debut in the following campaign, his debut in the competition coming against Roda JC on 27 February 2005 in a 2–1 away win.
+At Ajax, he was voted as the Amsterdam club's brightest emerging talent in the 2003–04 season, and made his Eredivisie debut in the following campaign, his debut in the competition coming against Roda JC on 27 February 2005 in a 2–1 away win.

 In the following years, Maduro started more often than not for Ajax, helping the team to two KNVB Cups and three Johan Cruyff Shields.
-He appeared in 105 games overall for them, scoring 11 goals.
+He appeared in 105 games overall for them, scoring eleven goals.

 Valencia

-In mid-January 2008, after helping Ajax to the third consecutive Johan Cruyff Shield, Maduro joined Valencia CF, in a four-and-a-half-year deal worth €3 million – compatriot Ronald Koeman was the team manager.
-His La Liga debut came late in the month a 0–1 home loss against UD Almería, and he started in all 11 matches he played in his first year, but the Che could only finish tenth even though they won the Copa del Rey, with the player being an unused substitute in the final against Getafe CF (Koeman had already been fired at that point).
+In mid-January 2008, after helping Ajax to the third consecutive Johan Cruyff Shield, Maduro joined Valencia, in a four-and-a-half-year deal worth €3 million; compatriot Ronald Koeman was the team manager.
+His La Liga debut came late in the month a 0–1 home loss against Almería, and he started in all 11 matches he played in his first year, but the Che could only finish tenth even though they won the Copa del Rey, with the player being an unused substitute in the final against Getafe (Koeman had already been fired at that point).

 In his first full season in Spain, Maduro started playing a small role, a situation which was created after his late return from the 2008 Summer Olympics.
 However, new coach Unai Emery eventually awarded him minutes due to injuries and suspensions, and he performed well in various positions, including right-back.
-On 25 April 2009 he scored his first competitive goal for the club, netting from a corner kick to make it 1–1 against FC Barcelona in an eventual 2–2 home draw; with the team finally finishing in sixth position he made more than 30 appearances during the campaign, in spite of facing stiff competition from the likes of Alexis or Carlos Marchena, as only Raúl Albiol was an undisputed starter in the back-four sector.
+On 25 April 2009, he scored his first competitive goal for the club, netting from a corner kick to make it 1–1 against Barcelona in an eventual 2–2 home draw; with the team finally finishing in sixth position he made more than 30 appearances during the campaign, in spite of facing stiff competition from the likes of Alexis or Carlos Marchena, as only Raúl Albiol was an undisputed starter in the back-four sector.

 Maduro spent the vast majority of 2011–12 on the sidelines, nursing a serious ankle injury.